 Laboratory exercises in intermediate organic chemistry with continued emphasis on micro-scale organic reaction procedures.
 Introduction to the identification of organic compounds using chemical and instrumental means (qualitative analysis).
-Prerequisite: must be taking CHEM 242.
+Prerequisite: Must be enrolled in CHEM 242.

 CHEM 292 Selected Topics in Chemistry